-Here's where our 10-day road trip from Texas through New Mexico, Arizona, and Colorado began: The journey that changed my (and I hope John's) life started with an 8 1/2 hour drive from Dallas to Carlsbad Caverns National Park.
+After graduating college, John and I took a trip to the Western U.S. to visit Carlsbad Caverns, Tonto National Forest, The Grand Canyon, and Mesa Verde.
+We also had our dog, Maria, with us for our ten day road trip from Texas through New Mexico, Arizona, and Colorado.
+The journey that changed my (and I hope John's) life started with an 8 1/2 hour drive from Dallas to Carlsbad Caverns National Park.

 After a night under the stars at a last-minute camp site outside of the park, we hopped back on the road early the next morning.
 On the way to Tonto National Forrest, we stopped in El Paso, Texas, for a meal at the famous Rosa's Cantina.
 Rosa's was definitely worth going out of our way.
 We finished the seven-hour drive to Tonto National Forest after gorging ourselves with burritos.

-When we got to the Grand Canyon National Park we walked the Rim Trail for a couple of miles and had a great time exploring around with our dog.
+When we got to the Grand Canyon National Park, we walked the Rim Trail for a couple of miles and had a great time exploring around with Maria.
 We started by Mather Point and walked down to the Hermit's Rest.
-The trail itself was quite crowded and was hard to walk with the dog, but we were able to walk off the trails and really hang over the edge of the canyon.
+The trail itself was quite crowded and was hard to walk with the dog, but we were able to walk off the trails and hang over the edge of the canyon.
 This was so much better than walking along the trail, but it was a little dangerous.

-After walking the rim, we went to The Mather campsite that we had secured with a last minute reservation.
-The next morning we went to the visitor’s center to look for a trail we could camp on, but discovered they were all reserved.
+After walking the rim, we went to the Mather campsite that we had secured with a last minute reservation.
+The next morning, we went to the visitor’s center to look for a trail we could camp on, but discovered that they were all reserved.
 The park ranger then told us we could not take the dog on any other trail than the rim trail, so we spent well over an hour trying to find the kennel and having the required paperwork faxed.
-This episode of poor planning disrupted our plans but not our trip.
+This episode of poor planning disrupted our day but not our trip.

 Once we were done, we drove over to Bright Angel Trailhead and began our descent into the canyon.
 We walked four and half miles down to Indian Gardens and decided it was best that we turn around and head back up.
 We were still a few miles away from the Colorado River, and we knew we wouldn't make it back to the top by sundown if we continued any further.
 After that long and exhausting hike back up, we decided that we needed to stay in a hotel.